 Here are some of the steps we have taken in our ongoing journey to produce responsibly.

 When we started CLUSE, we selected our partners carefully.
-We met in person with the factory owners and made sure we saw the manufacturing and assembly lines.
-We ensure that our products comply with the international regulations for our industry.
-Independent third parties test our products both mechanically as well as chemically.
+We were determined to make sure that manufacturing and our products comply with the international regulations for our industry.
+In addition independent third parties test our products both mechanically as well as chemically.

 CLUSE is an Amfori member.
 As such, we require our suppliers to comply with the BSCI (Business Social Compliance Initiative) standards.
 We had to postpone our 2020 audits, but in 2021, provided the Covid-19 restrictions allow it, we will hold independent third party BSCI audits at our manufacturers.